 In general, unless a significant change in the scope of responsibility, a significant gap in relation to the market or an overriding reason so requires, the possibility of revising the Executive Director's compensation policy is considered when the term of office is renewed.
 Following the analysis carried out for this financial year, the Board of Directors, on the recommendation of the Compensation Committee, does not propose any changes to the Executive Director's compensation policy.
-Mr Alexandre Ricard's compensation is both balanced, including a significant variable portion encouraging performance, adapted to his responsibilities and the Company's performance, and consistent with the leadership he demonstrates.
+Mr Alexandre Ricard's compensation is both balanced, including a significant variable portion encouraging performance, and consistent with the leadership he demonstrates.